Get insider access

 No

 The build quality is decent.
-Like most other Shark models, this vacuum's body is made mainly from matte-finish hard plastic, giving it a reasonably upmarket, if nondescript, appearance.
-However, the Shark Matrix Robot does feel sturdier.
+The body is primarily a matte-finish hard plastic, giving it a reasonably upmarket, if nondescript, appearance.
+However, there are sturdier feeling models from Shark, like the Shark Matrix Robot.
 It uses the same 'self-cleaning' brushroll design as the cheaper Shark AI Robot, with pronounced vanes meant to reduce hair buildup over time, though pet hair can still get tangled around the roller.
 The vacuum itself doesn't flex or creak to a significant degree when picked up, though the hard plastic covering the top of its LIDAR sensor scratches very easily.
 If you're looking for a self-emptying robot vacuum that feels a little more premium, the bObsweep Dustin is worth a look.

 The out-of-the-box assembly is quite simple; you only need to snap the two side brushes into place and plug in its docking station.